HaydenS3/mergematrix/notes.md

+### Stats

 Working on a function to detect non-interesting displays and automatically generate a new one.
 Analyzing Heaton's stats to see which stats can be used.

-Stats

 - mage: How long has the mode been its value
 - mode: Most common pixel color